bioinformaticsdotca/MIC_2023/module5/metagenome_mags_lab.md

 (<https://github.com/hyattpd/Prodigal>) for calling open reading frames (ORFs), Barrnap (<https://github.com/tseemann/barrnap>) to identify 5S, 23S,16S rRNA genes.
-DRAM uses tRNAscan-SE (<http://lowelab.ucsc.edu/tRNAscan-SE/>) to search for t-RNA gene prediction and Prokka uses Aragorn (<http://www.ansikte.se/ARAGORN/>) for t-RNA gene prediction.
-DRAM and Prokka use a different combination of databases for annotation of protein coding genes resulting in different naming of each sequence ID and the annotation given.
+DRAM uses tRNAscan-SE (<http://lowelab.ucsc.edu/tRNAscan-SE/>) for t-RNA gene prediction while Prokka uses Aragorn (<http://www.ansikte.se/ARAGORN/>) for t-RNA gene prediction.
+DRAM and Prokka use a different combination of databases for annotation of protein coding genes, sometimes resulting in different gene names functional annotations.

 **Table 5**: Overview of the programs used in the DRAM and Prokka annotation software.